-An experienced guide leads each 2 1/2 hour tram tour and points out interesting aspects of the park.
-The tour takes you past wet prairie where you’ll learn about the underlying geology that shapes the landscape, stops at a slough to get a window into the strand and includes a 15 minute walk down an old logging path to see numerous air plants, a variety of ferns, and seasonally blooming orchids.
-The path is high and dry, but hikers need to wear closed shoes.
-The 20-passenger tram is wheelchair accessible.
-Some seats face backwards.
-Advance reservations are required and participants will be required to sign a standard release of liability form.
+Experienced guides lead the 2 1/2 hour tram tours and point out interesting aspects of the Preserve.
+The tour takes you past wet prairie where you’ll learn about the underlying geology that shapes the landscape.
+It stops at a slough/swamp to give you a window into the Preserve’s hydrology.
+The tour gives visitors the opportunity to take a guided 15-minute walk down an old logging path to see air plants, a variety of ferns, and seasonally blooming orchids.

 Night is right for the Moonlit Fakahatchee Tram Tours